Professor Stephen Hawking once said that humanity must colonise other planets in the 21st century if we want to avoid extinction.

 Eventually, Jupiter becomes liquid, and then solid at the very core.
 There, pressures are immense: estimated to be 50-100 million times that of Earth's pressure at sea level.

 Jupiter doesn't rotate like the terrestrial planets.
-Made up of mostly hydrogen and helium gas, Jupiter spins faster at the equator than the poles.
+Made up of mostly hydrogen and helium gas, it spins faster at the equator than the poles.
 In fact, it has the fastest rotational speed in the solar system, producing 10-hour days and winds of 480 km/hour.

 Its famous Great Red Spot is an area of high pressure: a continuous giant spinning storm first sighted in the 17th century.
 The storm itself is more than twice the size of Earth.